 Buy Raw Honey

-Note that raw honey should not be given to infants under 1 year of age.
+Please note: raw honey should not be given to infants under one year of age.

-My raw honey comes straight from the hives—we remove the honeycomb, spin it out in an extractor, and strain it through a sieve.
-It is not heated or treated—what’s in the jar is what came directly from the hives!
-It’s what the bees eat.
-While we do strain it, you may find a tiny speck here and there that made it through the sieve.
-This is just tiny hive debris, nothing to worry about!
+Our honey comes straight from the hives.
+We remove the frames, spin the honeycomb in an extractor, and strain it through a simple sieve.
+It is not heated or treated in any way.
+What ends up in the jar is exactly what the bees made for themselves.
+You may occasionally see a tiny speck that slipped through the sieve—just a trace of natural hive life.

 I became a beekeeper in 2019 after we bought a cabin in the woods south of Buffalo.
 I started with two hives and now have four in my sustainable small-scale apiary.
 It was Applied Serendipity that I met my honey mentor Jamie Carney, a Certified Master Beekeeper, who has been the co-pilot in my beekeeping journey.